Blood around the World

 The ABO blood groups are most important in transfusion because very early in life everybody who lacks either A or B develops antibodies against the A and B substances they lack.
 So, group O people develop anti-A and anti-B, group A develop anti-B, and group B develop anti-A. The very small proportion of group AB people have neither antibody.
 Thus, for example group A blood is dangerous if given to a group O person because the anti-A in the plasma of the group O person will rapidly destroy the transfused group A red cells.
 As well as on blood cells, ABO blood groups are present on other tissues and, unless special precautions are taken, a group A kidney transplanted to a group O patient will be rapidly rejected.

-The distribution of the ABO groups in England is about 45% A, 43% O, 9% B, and 3% AB, though this will vary slightly in different parts of the country.
+The distribution of the ABO groups in England, Wales and Northern Ireland is about 40% A, 46% O, 11% B and 4% AB, though this will vary slightly in different parts of the country.
 The distribution, however, differs significantly around the world, with higher levels of B in Asia and more O in Africa and in native Americans and Australians (see figure).

 There are many other blood group systems designated by a plethora of different symbols.
-Because blood groups are inherited, some blood groups are particularly prominent in people of one race or ethnic background.
-People of Afro-Caribbean ethnic origin are more likely to suffer from an inherited disease known as sickle cell anaemia than people of other ethnic groups.
+Because blood groups are inherited, some blood groups are particularly prominent depending on our race or ethnic background.
+People of Black African or Caribbean origin are more likely to suffer from an inherited disease known as sickle cell anaemia than people from other ethnic groups.
 These patients may require regular blood transfusions and, as a result of these transfusions in the UK, may develop antibodies to various blood groups that are common in people of Northern European origin.
-If this happens then blood from Afro-Caribbean donors is most suitable for future transfusions.
+If this happens then blood from Black African or Black Caribbean donors is most suitable for future transfusions.